Are you wondering if you should visit the Galleria Borghese when you come to Rome?

-There are two ways to book the museum, via phone or online.
-Unless you have a Roma Pass, you must pay for your tickets during the reservation process (whether you book by phone or online.)
+There are now 3 ways to book the museum, via phone, online, or by e-mail.
+Unless you have a Roma Pass, you must pay for your tickets during the reservation process (whether you book by phone, e-mail, or online).

 The number to call is +39 06 32810.
 The +39 means country code Italy.
 So if you are dialling from the US or Canada, you dial 011 39 06 32810.
 If you are dialling from another country, use whatever code you need to get an international line, then 39, then 06 32810.
 (You could also ask your hotel to do this for you in advance, as it's a free phone call for us from here!)

 You will have the choice to speak to an operator in Italian or English.